How to Plan Canal Boat Trips (What You Need to Know)

 Secondly, you learn to appreciate the countryside's diverse wildlife, as well as the different people.
 And you'll never meet a friendlier bunch of people than canal boaters.

 Going so slowly does something to the brain.
 It unclogs it from stress, and that makes us happier individuals.
 But remember, canal boating, like all other forms of waterway travel, can be dangerous.
 Don't approach it with a flippant attitude, and always treat the water with respect.
-When you hit trouble, you'll be glad you forward planned your canal boat trip.
+When you hit trouble, you'll be glad you used forward thinking to plan your canal boat trip.